mitchellwaite/xbox360_xebuild_patches/README.md

 - 4BL: 9452 (modified to ignore patch slots)
 - Kernel: 1888
 - Notes: GPU patches are different for each console type.
 Zephyr with Y1 should create a xenon image.
 Boards with a Zeus or Kronos should create a jasper image.

-#### TODO

-* Disable auth for 3rd party hard drives
-* Provide a solution for xbox games.
-No way to toggle the memory protection, might need to make a version of https://github.com/FreeMyXe/FreeMyXe/tree/master/extras/OGXboxPrep with the correct memory protection address?
-* usbdsec patch
-* devkit encrypted xex support
-* Need to port Byrom's dashlaunch substitute so we can have nice things like plugins and memory protection toggling

 ## Credits